roboscienceorg/book/source/Introduction/fundamental.rst

 updates on the environment that was just sensed.
 The concept of transparency is to provide the humans interacting with the robots the information about how the task was performed just like we do with each other.
-For example, when a friend says "sorry I am late, I was delaye dby traffic".
+For example, when a friend says "sorry I am late, I was delayed by traffic".

 Robots are capable of logging everything.
 All of the sensory data, the internal and external configuration data, decisions based